NCEPLIBS-bufr 12.3.0

 Closing string of a BUFR message.

-void bort_f(char *errstr)
+void bort_f(const char *errstr)

 Log one error message and abort application program.